jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 ## Overview

-As previously mentioned, this challenge is centered around the use of the `net/http` library for developing API's.
+As previously mentioned, this challenge is centered around the use of the `net/http` library for developing APIs.
 Our web server will connect to a PostgreSQL database in the backend.
 This walkthrough will consist of a step-by-step guide for creating the REST API for the `users` table in the database.
 By the end of the walkthrough, you will have endpoints capable of creating, reading, updating, and deleting from the `users` table.